Hyperoptic broadband deals reviewed

-To see prices in full see our Hyperoptic broadband search here.
+To see prices in full see our Hyperoptic broadband search.

-There's no connection fee for people choosing to take Hyperoptic broadband with phone; anyone thinking of going phone-free should factor in a one-off £40 charge.
+There's no connection fee for people taking Hyperoptic broadband with phone, but those going phone-free incur a one-off £40 fee.

-Bearing that in mind, here's how losing the phone affects prices:
+Here's how ditching the phone affects those prices:

 Hyperoptic vs Virgin Media

-While in the middle tier there's a bit more of a difference in price.
-Both providers offer 100Mb packages but Virgin's Vivid 100 is a fair bit more expensive than Hyperoptic's.
+In the middle tier the opposite is true.
+Both offer a 100Mb package but Virgin's Vivid 100 is more expensive than Hyperoptic's.

-For a full comparison of these two providers see our Hyperoptic vs Virgin guide here.
+For more see our full comparison in our Hyperoptic vs Virgin broadband guide.

 |Package||Broadband||Contract term||Upfront price||Monthly price|

 |20Mb Fibre Broadband & Phone||Up to 20Mb